AndrzejArminski/files-tools/README.md

 >Arguments:
 **SourceFolder** - Single folder containing files to be copied.
 **DestinationRootFolder** - Destination root folder.
 Files will be copied to DestinationRootFolder's subfolders named after StarNames derived from file name.
 **DestinationFolderSuffix** - DestinationRootFolder's StarName subfolder's subfolder name.
-By supplying non-empty DestinationFolderSuffix you copy files to DestinationRootFolder's subfolder's subfolder: (DestinationRootFolder\StarName\DestinationFolderSuffix\).
+By supplying non-empty DestinationFolderSuffix you copy files to DestinationRootFolder's subfolder's subfolder: (DestinationRootFolder\StarNameSubfolder\DestinationFolderSuffix\).

 ___
 ### copy-files-subfolders-to-subfolders.WSF
-**CopyFilesSubfoldersToSubfolders (SourceRootFolder, DestinationRootFolder, DestinationFolderSuffix,** **Extension, SearchString, OldString, NewString, DestinationFilenamePrefix, Overwrite)**
+**CopyFilesSubfoldersToSubfolders (SourceRootFolder, SourceFolderSuffix, DestinationRootFolder, DestinationFolderSuffix,** **Extension, SearchString, OldString, NewString, DestinationFilenamePrefix, Overwrite)**

 Copies files with Extension and SearchString in file names from SourceRootFolder's subfolders to DestinationRootFolder's subfolders **using StarNames** as destination subfolder's names.
 StarName is derived from file name, as the last underscore delimited token.
 >Arguments:
 **SourceFolder** - Single folder containing files to be copied.
+**SourceFolderSuffix** - SourceRootFolder's any subfolder's subfolder name.
+By supplying non-empty SourceFolderSuffix you copy files from SourceRootFolder's subfolder's subfolder: (SourceRootFolder\AnySubfolder\SourceFolderSuffix\).
 **DestinationRootFolder** - Destination folder.
 Files will be copied to subfolders named after StarNames derived from file name.
 **DestinationFolderSuffix** - DestinationRootFolder's StarName subfolder's subfolder name.
-By supplying non-empty DestinationFolderSuffix you copy files to DestinationRootFolder's subfolder's subfolder: (DestinationRootFolder\StarName\DestinationFolderSuffix\).
+By supplying non-empty DestinationFolderSuffix you copy files to DestinationRootFolder's subfolder's subfolder: (DestinationRootFolder\StarNameSubfolder\DestinationFolderSuffix\).

 ___
 ### move-files-folder-to-folder.WSF